learn-co-students/ruby-music-library-cli-v-000/README.md

-<a href='https://learn.co/lessons/ruby-music-library-cli' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-music-library-cli' title='Ruby Music Library'>Ruby Music Library</a> on Learn.co and start learning to code for free.</p>